Muslim conquest of Khorasan: Beginning of conquest

-The mission of conquering Khurasan was assigned to Ahnaf ibn Qais and Abd Allah ibn Amir, as well as Abu Mansur Muhammad, commander of the cavalry.
+The mission of conquering Khurasan was assigned to Ahnaf ibn Qays and Abd Allah ibn Amir, as well as Abu Mansur Muhammad, commander of the cavalry.
 Abd Alah marched from Fars and took a short and less frequent route via Rayy.
 Ahnaf then marched north direct to Merv, in present Turkmenistan.
 Merv was the capital of Khurasan and here Yazdegerd III held his court.
 On hearing of the Muslim advance, Yazdegerd III left for Balkh.
 No resistance was offered at Merv, and the Muslims occupied the capital of Khurasan without a fight.

 Second phase of conquest

 Farrukhzad, the previously minister of Yazdegerd, and ruler of Tabaristan, managed to repel the Arabs with the aid of Gil Gavbara and make a treaty with them.
 The Arabs then invaded Khorasan, and made a treaty with the kanarang of Tus, Kanadbak.
 In the treaty Kanadbak agreed to surrender and assist Muslim forces while still remaining in control of his territories in Tus.
 Abdullah and Kanadbak then conquered Nishapur after defeating the Kanārangīyān family.